shreejayshrestha/MCT4046_Sonification_Project/README.md

 # MCT4046_Sonification_Project

+## Introduction
 This is a group project in MCT4046 Sonification and Sound Design course at the MCT programme(NTNU & UiO).
+We chose to analyse Traffic data (MotorBike, CarTaxies and BusCoaches) of thre three regions in England (North East, South East &  West Midland).

-## Description of Files
+## Description of Files/Folders
--(Pedal Cycle.xlsx, Motor Cycle.xlsx, CarTaxies.xlsx and BusCoaches.xlsx) contain data for 3 regions in England.

--Data_NE.xlsx contain data for the 4 vehicles in the North East region

--Data_SE.xlsx contain data for the 4 vehicles in the South East region

--Data_WM.xlsx contain data for the 4 vehicles in the West Midland region

--North_East_raw.csv, South_East_raw.csv and West_Midlands_raw.csv are the raw files downloaded from https://www.dft.gov.uk/traffic-counts/download.

--All of the other .csv files represent the .xlsx files

--read_data.m is the matlab script that compile the raw data.
+#### Data Files
+This folder contains all the raw data of the traffic data of three regions.
+It also contains the matlab script used to refine the data and the final data in .xls, .csv and .json file format.
+The raw files are downloaded from https://www.dft.gov.uk/traffic-counts/download.

+#### Final Sound Files
+It contains all the sonification sound files in .wav file format.

+#### list of sounds for mapping.csd
+The file contains the synths made for the project in super collidor.

+#### sonification project 17 april 019.ipynb
+The script is written in jupyter notebook.
+It reads the data, maps certain synths to different parameters of the data, creates the sonification and finally records the sound files in .wav file format.
+It utilizes the sc3nb module for python/jupyter notebook developed by Thomas Hermann.
+The script is also inspired by the two days of lecture and hands on practice on sonification by Thomas using python and the sc3nb module for python/jupyter notebook.

 Thank you.

+Shreejay

-#### Authors
+#### Group Members

 Karolina J., Ashane S. & Shreejay S.